Announcing Emily Cole & James Shields as 2024/2025 Artists in Residence

 Thursdays @ Three

-Emily and James will kick off their residency with Christa Wessel on October 10, 2024, on Thursdays @ Three.
-Tune in for this special program, which will include performances of music composed by James himself, and conversation more about what it means to be a performing artist in Portland today, and a resident artist at All Classical Radio.
+Emily and James kicked off their residency with Christa Wessel on October 10, 2024, on Thursdays @ Three.
+This special program included performances of music composed by James himself, and conversation more about what it means to be a performing artist in Portland today, and a resident artist at All Classical Radio.

 Q&A With Emily & James